neuroscales/nifti-zarr/README.md

 * __NIfTI-priority:__ if metadata conflict across the nifti header and OME attributes, the nifti metadata should take precedence.

-**NOTES**
-* Being OME-NGFF compliant does not mean (for now) that the OME-NGFF transform and the NIfTI transform match.
-Currently, OME-NGFF only handles scales (for voxel sizes) and translations (for origin shifts caused by pyramid methods).
-It is therefore impossible to encode an affine tranform - or even swap axes - using the current OME-NGFF specification.
-What we mean by OME-NGFF compliant is that any OME-NGFF viewer will correctly display the content of the file _in scaled voxel space_.
+> [!NOTE]
+> * Being OME-NGFF compliant does not mean (for now) that the OME-NGFF
+>   transform and the NIfTI transform match.
+Currently, OME-NGFF only handles
+>   scales (for voxel sizes) and translations (for origin shifts caused by
+>   pyramid methods).
+It is therefore impossible to encode an affine tranform -
+>   or even swap axes - using the current OME-NGFF specification.
+What we
+>   mean by OME-NGFF compliant is that any OME-NGFF viewer will correctly
+>   display the content of the file _in scaled voxel space_.
-* OME-NGFF does not currently offer the possibility to store an intensity transform.
-This means that OME-NGFF viewers will not use the intensity affine transform encoded by `scl_slope` and `scl_inter` in the nifti header.
+> * OME-NGFF does not currently offer the possibility to store an intensity
+>   transform.
+This means that OME-NGFF viewers will not use the intensity
+>   affine transform encoded by `scl_slope` and `scl_inter` in the nifti header.
-* That said, the nifti layer added on top of OME-NGFF is light enough that viewer developers may easily extend their software to handle
+> * That said, the nifti layer added on top of OME-NGFF is light enough that
+>   viewer developers may easily extend their software to handle
-  1. an affine geometric tranform, and
+>   1. an affine geometric tranform, and
-  2. an affine intensity transform.
+>   2. an affine intensity transform.
-* In modern languages such as Python and Julia, a virtual array that points to the raw data can easily be encapsulated in a high-level class that applies the intensity transform on the fly.
-This is examplified in our Python and Julia reference implementations, which respectively leverage `nibabel`'s `Nifti1Image` and `NIfTI.jl`'s `NIVolume`.
+> * In modern languages such as Python and Julia, a virtual array
+>   that points to the raw data can easily be encapsulated in a high-level
+>   class that applies the intensity transform on the fly.
+This is
+>   examplified in our Python and Julia reference implementations, which
+>   respectively leverage `nibabel`'s `Nifti1Image` and `NIfTI.jl`'s `NIVolume`.

 The simplicity of these guiding principles should make the adoption of `nii.zarr` in cloud environments (almost) as straightforward as the adoption